oracle/graal/truffle/docs/bytecode_dsl/Optimization.md

 [Quickening](https://dl.acm.org/doi/10.1145/1869631.1869633) is a general technique to rewrite an instruction with a specialized version that (typically) requires less work.
 The Bytecode DSL supports quickened operations, which handle a subset of the specializations defined by an operation.

-Quickened operations can reduce the amount of work required to evaluate an operation.
+Quickened operations can be introduced to reduce the work required to evaluate an operation.
-For example, a quickened operation that only accepts `int` inputs can avoid operand boxing and the additional type checks required by the general operation.
+For example, a quickened operation that only accepts `int` inputs might avoid operand boxing and the additional type checks required by the general operation.
-Additionally, a custom operation that has only one active specialization can be quickened to an operation that only supports that single specialization, avoiding extra specialization state checks.
+Additionally, a custom operation that has only one active specialization could be quickened to an operation that only supports that single specialization, avoiding extra specialization state checks.

-Quickened instructions can be automatically derived using [tracing](#tracing), or specified manually using [`@ForceQuickening`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/ForceQuickening.java).
+At the moment, quickened instructions can only be specified manually using [`@ForceQuickening`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode./src/com/oracle/truffle/api/bytecode/ForceQuickening.java).
+In the future, [tracing](#tracing) will be able to automatically infer useful quickenings.

 ## Superinstructions